Foster Denovo Secondsight

 Berkhamsted Schools Group

 Secondsight has been working with us for more than a decade.
-We greatly value the consultancy support provided, in that it serves to guide us through the oft complex nature of pensions.
+We greatly value the consultancy support provided, in that it serves to guide us through the often complex nature of pensions.
 Throughout our relationship, Secondsight has proven reassuring, comprehensive and professional.
 This has enabled us to take prompt and effective action where required.
 We have also welcomed their support in ensuring that our member communication is clear and informative.
 We commend them for service they offer.

 Lord Wandsworth College

 Secondsight has been working with us for more than a decade.
-We greatly value the consultancy support provided, in that it serves to guide us through the oft complex nature of pensions.
+We greatly value the consultancy support provided, in that it serves to guide us through the often complex nature of pensions.
 Throughout our relationship, Secondsight has proven reassuring, comprehensive and professional.
 This has enabled us to take prompt and effective action where required.
 We have also welcomed their support in ensuring that our member communication is clear and informative.
 We commend them for service they offer.

 Secondsight were very knowledgeable and supportive for staff throughout the process of discussions around the TPS, providing clear information and one to one support for staff that required further detail.
-The team at Secondsight also helped set up an alternate solution, enabling an easy and effective transition to the new provider.
+The team at Secondsight also helped set up an alternative solution, enabling an easy and effective transition to the new provider.
 They were very much instrumental in the success of the whole process.

-Director of Finance and Operations/Clerk to the Governors, Shrewsbury House School Trust Limited
+Shrewsbury House School Trust Limited

 Over the last three years, this team has been proactive and efficient, highly knowledgeable plus friendly and easy to deal with.